hilary-chen/RTutorial/PLP5-6-Functions_Params_Scope.md

   unused argument (U.C.
 Sunnydale")
 ```

-Furthermore, it is also important to know that in R, the functions cannot return multiple values at the same--which is a disadvatange.
+Furthermore, it is also important to know that in R, the functions cannot return multiple values at the same time--which is a disadvatange.
 For example, if we changed the code slightly for <i>createDescription</i> to include return statements:
 ```R
 createDescription<-function(name,year,school){
   age=2016-year